saifaw165/budgy/README.md

 <img width="1078" alt="image" src="https://github.com/user-attachments/assets/6f331233-4617-48f0-9da9-c381945b092e">

-Looking at the months where I spent below the root cause of this was a reduction in other category expenditure
+Looking at the months where I spent less than what I earn, the root cause of this was a reduction in `other` expenditure

 ![image](https://github.com/user-attachments/assets/b7fb7c67-3702-4cf0-aa8f-7fd447674fd4)